Models

 request

-- additional request (will be used inside of where clause) - optionalforeign
+- additional request (will be used inside of where clause) - optional

-- name of foreign key - optional; by default it uses the singularized table name + "_id"primary
+- name of foreign key - optional; by default it uses the singularized table name + "_id"

 - primary field name - optional; by default it uses the default primary field of the class.